clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/kvm.rst

 #.
 Log in as `root` user into the |CL| VM.

 #.
-Follow these step from :ref:`increase-virtual-disk-size` to resize the partition of the virtual disk of the VM.
+Follow these steps from :ref:`increase-virtual-disk-size` to resize the partition of the virtual disk of the VM.

 #.
 Add GDM to the |CL| VM: